ethanadp/music_recommendation_system_capstone/README.md

 ## Findings
 Even with a significantly filtered and reduced dataset, our tuned recommendation models significantly improved performance compared to their untuned counterparts.
 The top-performing models were:
 - **SVD Tuned** and **User-User Tuned** models consistently balanced high recall with respectable precision, **leading to the best F1 scores**.
-- Co-Clustering offered decent recall but lagged slightly in precision.
+- Co-Clustering offered decent precision but lagged slightly in recall.

 Performance was evaluated through Precision, Recall, and F1 Score, shown in the figures below:
 ![Precision Plot](precision_plot.png)